Reuse Workshop and Artist Talk

 19th May 2017

 As a commissioned artist I was invited to design workshops that encouraged attendees to reconsider their relationship to electronics waste.
 People have a tendency to think that once they bring their waste electronics to recycling centres that it is the end of their responsibility to the planet.
-A lot of electronic waste is unusable and uses a lot of resources to recycle or dispose of.
+Most do not consider what happens next.

 I decided to create workshops that would be relatable to most people and that most people could reproduce at home in their own time.
-So I designed four workshops for the morning event.
+I designed four workshops that utilised waste electronics.

 - Jewellery Making